Foil (fencing)

 A foil is one of the three weapons used in the sport of fencing.
-It is a flexible sword of total length 110 cm or under, rectangular in cross section, weighing under 500 g, with a blunt tip.
+It is a flexible weapon of total length 110 cm or under, rectangular in cross section, weighing under 500 g, with a blunt tip.
 As with the épée, points are only scored by making contact with the tip.
 The foil is the most commonly used weapon in fencing.